If you’re hitting the road as a traveling nurse, you have a million and one things on your mind.

 The amount a travel nurse will pay for housing will depend on several factors:

-- The type of housing they select.
-Of course, a travel nurse staying in a two-bedroom apartment is going to pay considerably more for monthly housing than a nurse who chooses to reside in a studio Airbnb.
+• The type of housing they select.
+Of course, a travel nurse staying in a two-bedroom apartment is going to pay considerably more for monthly housing than a nurse who chooses to reside in an Airbnb studio.

-As a traveling nurse, your options for housing are endless.
+As a traveling nurse, your options for housing are endless, but it’s all about finding the right travel nurse housing option for you.

 Here are a few of the more common options you can consider when determining how to find housing as a travel nurse.